BITSS/ACRE/docs/02-scope.md

 ## Check records on the ACRE platform. {#check-acre}

-Check the [ACRE database](ADD LINK) for previous assessments of your candidate paper.
+Check the ACRE database (under development) for previous assessments of your candidate paper.
 If there are previous entries, you will see a brief report card with the following information:

 > **Title:**  Sample Title
 > **Authors:**  Jane Doe & John Doe